mpitid/blog/content/2017-07-11-blockchain-reading-list.rst

 dressed in technical jargon.
 They use impressive-sounding language and give out just enough to hint at a competitive advantage, but not enough to reveal its true extent --or lack thereof.
-This makes it challenging to distinguish between serious efforts and good ol' snake oil [6]_.
+This makes it challenging to distinguish between serious efforts and good ol' snake oil (but see `Attack of the 50-foot blockchain`_ for a colourfully illustrated guide).

 If you want to explore this area further --despite these warnings-- I recommend taking a look at the `blog of George Samman`_ which has summarised a lot of these efforts, mostly in the financial sector.
 I'll admit I am intrigued by Kadena_ (based on Juno_ which was itself based on a BFT extension of Raft) and HashGraph_ (a non-deterministic BFT consensus algorithm), although the veracity of some of the claims made remains to be verified.

-Finally, if your buzzword tolerance is high enough [7]_, `Blockchains and Smart Contracts for the Internet of Things`_ may serve as an introduction into other popular areas of potential application.
-The report provides a blockchain taxonomy, examines the potential benefits and drawbacks for IoT and hints at one of the other major open problems in the area besides distributed consensus: privacy and confidentiality of transactions [8]_.
+Finally, if your buzzword tolerance is high enough [6]_, `Blockchains and Smart Contracts for the Internet of Things`_ may serve as an introduction into other popular areas of potential application.
+The report provides a blockchain taxonomy, examines the potential benefits and drawbacks for IoT and hints at one of the other major open problems in the area besides distributed consensus: privacy and confidentiality of transactions (a third one is interoperability, both with legacy systems and other blockchains).
 The reference section is extensive, linking to a plethora of websites and blogs in the wider blockchain space.

 ..
 Footnotes